 Although the functional forward equations given in Corollary \ref{funcforeqns} describe the exact dynamics of the mean, variance and covariance of the bike sharing system, the system of differential equations are not closed.
 This non-closure property of the functional forward equations in this model arises from the fact that the bike sharing system has finite capacity.
 More importantly, it also implies that we need to know a priori the full distribution of the whole stochastic process $\mathbf{X}(t)$ in order to calculate the mean or variance or any moment for that matter.
 Work by \citet{ Massey2013, Pender2014, Pender2015, EP, pender2016sampling} could yield useful and accurate closure approximations for making the system closed.
-However, if we even wanted to solve these equations and knew the entire distribution of $\mathbf{X}(t)$ a priori, there are still $O(N^2)$ differential equations(around 180,900 equations in the Citi Bike case) that would need to be numerically integrated.
+Moreover, withe exception of \citet{EP}, there are no error bounds on the accuracy of various closure approximations.
+Thus, it is not clear how well the closure approximations would perform over a variety of parameter settings.
+Finally if we even wanted to solve these equations and knew the entire distribution of $\mathbf{X}(t)$ a priori, there are still $O(N^2)$ differential equations(around 180,900 equations in the CitiBike case) that would need to be numerically integrated.
 This is very computationally expensive and thus, we must take a different approach to analyze our bike sharing system.

 Moreover, if we want to analyze the limiting behavior of $\{X_{i}\}_{i=1}^{N}$ as CTMCs, as we let $N$ go to $\infty$, the mean field limit would become infinite dimensional, which is quite complicated.
 However, if we instead analyze an empirical measure process for $\mathbf{X}(t)$, we can use the finite capacity nature of the bike sharing system to our advantage and have a finite dimensional CTMC for the empircal measure process.